BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 If budget is truly tight, a 2019–2020 Leaf with the 40 kWh pack at $15,000–$18,000 is still a functional daily driver for urban commuters with short drives.
 Just know what you're getting: limited range, no fast charging on some trims, no heat pump, and a battery that's already aging.
 It's a tool, not a treasure — and priced accordingly.

-The Seagull wins on engineering — better battery chemistry, modern platform, new-car warranty, lower sticker price for what you get.
+The Seagull still looks more modern on paper — newer platform, fresh-car warranty path, and a lower-sticker scenario if Canada pricing lands well.
 The Leaf wins on availability, safety, driving versatility, and the massive practical advantage of being a car you can inspect, test drive, and buy this afternoon.

 Canadian budget EV buyers in 2026 have to decide which of those two facts matters more to their situation.
 That decision is personal, and both answers are valid.